caciwc

 Mission Statement: "To promote the statutory responsibilities of Connecticut Conservation Commissions and Inland Wetland Commissions and to foster environmental quality through education and through the conservation and protection of wetlands and other natural resources." caciwc

-Registration is now open for our 2024 Annual Meeting and Environmental Conference on Saturday, November 16, 2024 to celebrate CACIWC's 50th Anniversary at the Bristol Event Center!
+Register now to reserve a space at our 2024 Annual Meeting and Environmental Conference on Saturday, November 16, 2024 to celebrate CACIWC's 50th Anniversary at the Bristol Event Center!

 CACIWC Conference Registration Forms